Patient Portal Content & Records: Frequently Asked Questions

 You will have to reach out to your doctor for that information.
 Some reports,

 which include newborn and OB/GYN discharge instructions, will flow to

 the Portal but may be delayed to allow time for your doctor to discuss

 Are X-Ray images and CT scans available on the Portal?

-Images themselves do not flow over to the Portal, the reports from those
+No, images and scans do not flow over to the Patient Portal.
+The reports

 How soon will new information be updated?